A More Sustainable World: Movements & Markets

 We talk to women who are creating safe spaces where girls can learn and prosper.
 As these girls grow they will help build a future that is more equitable, stable, and sustainable.

-• Musimbi Kanyoro, President & CEO, Global Fund for Women
+• Musimbi Kanyoro, ThD, President & CEO of The Global Fund for Women and Member of IWF Northern California

 • Ghada Waly, Egyptian Minister of Social Solidarity